X

 While we love partnering with organizations to do values-focused work, we are always very clear to say that we do not create companies' values for them.

 Rather, we help them uncover those values that are inherently core to the organization.
-But because this work can be so difficult to do right, many companies simply want to outsource the whole process.
+But because this work can be so difficult to do right, many companies choose to outsource the process to teams familiar with the methodology of uncovering core values.

 While outside expertise is almost always helpful, companies should avoid consultants who say they'll create your company values for a fee.
 Instead, partner with third-party experts to listen to employees' feedback, observe behaviors across functions and levels, and understand the organization's heritage to truly uncover your core values.
-And yes, Brilliant Ink can help! 😊
+And yes, bink can help.

 Refining your company’s core values is crucial work